Pinkisingh13/resume_generator/README.md

 A simple app where you can create your resume and AI will write a professional summary for you.
 I built this to learn full-stack development with Flutter and Node.js.

+⭐ **If you find this helpful, give it a star and follow me for more projects like this!**

 ## What does it do?

 You fill in your details like name, skills, education, work experience, and projects.
 The app then uses AI to generate a nicely written resume for you.
 You can download it as a PDF or share it with others.